Geometric structures related to the braided Thompson groups: Abstract

 \section{Abstract}

 In previous work, joint with Bux, Fluch, Marschler and Witzel, we proved that the braided Thompson groups are of type $\F_\infty$.
-The proof utilized certain cube complexes with a Morse function, whose descending links were modeled by complexes of arcs on surfaces called matching arc complexes.
-In this paper we establish some geometric results, namely that the cube complexes are $\CAT(0)$ and the so called complete matching arc complexes are $\delta$-hyperbolic.
-We then compute the geometric invariants $\Sigma^m(\Fbr)$ of the pure braided Thompson group $\Fbr$.
+The proof utilized certain contractible cube complexes, which in this paper we prove are $\CAT(0)$.
+We then use this fact to compute the geometric invariants $\Sigma^m(\Fbr)$ of the pure braided Thompson group $\Fbr$.
 Only the first invariant $\Sigma^1(\Fbr)$ was previously known.
 A consequence of our computation is that as soon as a subgroup of $\Fbr$ containing the commutator subgroup $[\Fbr,\Fbr]$ is finitely presented, it is automatically of type $\F_\infty$.